Kimame04/wtcl-code/readme.md

 Execute `generate_rcd.py`.

-Generates driver talent files from an excel of drivers, taken from the WTCL hub.
+Generates all driver talent files from an excel of drivers, taken from the WTCL hub.
 Updated quarterly with the driver improvements.

 ## Generate hdv